Friday, February 14, 2014

 Since 1989, Leiden University’s Faculty of Law has been offering courses in English to law students from around the world.
 Most of the students who take these courses, collectively called Leiden Law Courses, are students from other Western European countries, or from the United States.
 Some of the students are Dutch law students whose international concentration requires that they take some of their electives in English.
 At Leiden, one's classmates are as likely to be from Spain and Germany as from Rotterdam and Amsterdam.

 Students choosing to study at Leiden can opt to attend the university for the full academic year or for one semester in the fall or spring.
-Students applying to spend the entire academic year at Leiden who would like to complete the Regular Masters Program LLM must apply to Leiden directly for admission to the program which has three concentrations: European Law, Public International Law or Criminal Justice.

 Perhaps the most distinctive feature of the Leiden exchange is that our students participate directly in a Dutch law school.
 The Leiden courses are neither especially designed for nor run by Americans.
 This means that the Connecticut students have not only the opportunity to take some interesting international and foreign law subjects, but also are, for a time, students in a foreign law school.
 Here are examples of how this foreign learning experience is of considerable cultural and educational benefit: